FOLLGAD/meme-video-maker/readme.md

 ```
 $ npm run client-build

-# Now client/build/static contains a static build of the site
+# Now client/build contains a static build of the site
 ```

-Serve the static directory on netlify or any web server
+Serve the builded directory on netlify or any web server